alexisbernt/Cyber-Capstone-2025/README.md

 Cyber Capstone Project for 2025.
 _________________________________________________________________________________
 ### Personal Cybersecurity Learning Platform
+This project is a full-stack web dev project.
+It will be a website that stands as a personal cybersecurity learning platform.
 _________________________________________________________________________________
 ### Project Goals
 1. Get a website up and running.